Gunivers/Bookshelf/README.md

 The documentation for all versions is provided on ReadTheDocs.
 [Click here](https://glib-core.readthedocs.io) to go to the documentation.

-As the Gunivers Lib is a modular datapack, you d'ont need to download the entire projet.
+As the Gunivers Lib is a modular datapack, you don't need to download the entire project.
 Instead, you can select the modules you want to use and download them as one datapack from the [Glib Manager](http://glib.gunivers.net) website.

 # 🤝 Follow and/or contribute